RicRicci22/Transformer-for-sentiment-analysis/README.md

 # TRANSFORMERS FROM SCRATCH

 A repo where I try to build transformer architecture, havily based upon online tutorials.
-Upon others, I mention the awesome [video](https://www.youtube.com/watch?v=U0s0f995w14&t=913s) of Aladdin Pearsson, which brought me to this also awesome guide on transformers and the attention mechanism http://peterbloem.nl/blog/transformers.
+Upon others, I mention the awesome [video](https://www.youtube.com/watch?v=U0s0f995w14&t=913s) of Aladdin Pearsson, which brought me to this equally awesome [guide](http://peterbloem.nl/blog/transformers) on transformers and the attention mechanism.
-I also thank https://github.com/pbloem/former, where there are similar implementation, and from which I took inspiration for some little details.
+I also thank Peter bloem for his [repository](https://github.com/pbloem/former), where there is a similar implementation, and from which I took inspiration for some little details.

 ## What are transformers?